Non-coding RNA: In genome defense

 mammalian testes and somatic cells form RNA-protein complexes with Piwi proteins.
-These piRNA complexes (piRCs) have been linked to transcriptional gene silencing of retrotransposons and other genetic elements in germ line cells, particularly those in spermatogenesis.
+These piRNA complexes (piRCs) have been linked to transcriptional gene silencing of retrotransposons and other genetic elements in germline cells, particularly those in spermatogenesis.

 Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR) are repeats found in the DNA of many bacteria and archaea.
 The repeats are separated by spacers of similar length.
 It has been demonstrated that these spacers can be derived from phage and subsequently help protect the cell from infection.

 Chromosome structure

 Telomerase is an RNP enzyme that adds specific DNA sequence repeats ("TTAGGG" in vertebrates) to telomeric regions, which are found at the ends of eukaryotic chromosomes.
 The telomeres contain condensed DNA material, giving stability to the chromosomes.
 The enzyme is a reverse transcriptase that carries Telomerase RNA, which is used as a template when it elongates telomeres, which are shortened after each replication cycle.

 Xist (X-inactive-specific transcript) is a long ncRNA gene on the X chromosome of the placental mammals that acts as major effector of the X chromosome inactivation process forming Barr bodies.
 An antisense RNA, Tsix, is a negative regulator of Xist.
 X chromosomes lacking Tsix expression (and thus having high levels of Xist transcription) are inactivated more frequently than normal chromosomes.
 In drosophilids, which also use an XY sex-determination system, the roX (RNA on the X) RNAs are involved in dosage compensation.
 Both Xist and roX operate by epigenetic regulation of transcription through the recruitment of histone-modifying enzymes.